ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/registering-services/constructors.md

 [!code-csharp[Example.cs](../../../../../test/Rezolver.Tests.Examples/ConstructorExamples.cs#example100)]

-You can also do this with the .FromNewExpression static method on `ConstructorTarget`:
+* * *

+### Example - Pre-bound parameters

+We can also explicitly bind the parameters of a particular constructor by providing an

 (todo)